Mr-k-bear/enhance-data-view/README.md

 ### Reactive Read/Write

-The core capability of EDataView is providing reactive data access to ArrayBuffer.
-Through the powerful reactive/ref functions, you can map any data type in DataView to a JavaScript Proxy object.
+The core capability of EDataView is providing reactive data access to `ArrayBuffer`.
+Through the powerful `reactive`/`ref` functions, you can map any data type in DataView to a JavaScript Proxy object.

-All operations on the Proxy object will be reactively synchronized to the original ArrayBuffer.
+All operations on the Proxy object will be reactively synchronized to the original `ArrayBuffer`.
 This feature is particularly suitable for handling dynamic data in WebAssembly (WASM) memory.

 ```typescript
 import { defineStruct, reactive, types } from "enhance-data-view";